Skip to content

 Plain English is a clear, straightforward style of language which aims to convey a written message as effectively as possible.
 It is not a special or reduced version of the language; it is just everyday language expressed directly and clearly.
 Plain English:

-• advocates that design, layout, the use of colour and typography all contribute to how people receive and process information.
+• Advocates that design, layout, the use of colour and typography all contribute to how people receive and process information.

-• is not about reducing sentences to “the cat sat on the mat” level; it’s about using understandable language no matter how complex the subject.
+• Is not about reducing sentences to “the cat sat on the mat” level.
+It's about using understandable language no matter how complex the subject.

-• is ‘reader friendly’ and places responsibility on the writer’s ability to be plain, not on the reader’s ability to understand.
+• Is "reader friendly" and places responsibility on the writer’s ability to be plain, not on the reader’s ability to understand.

-• is not only concerned with language; it is also about improving the organisation of written material and the way it is presented.
+• Is not only concerned with language.
+It is also about improving the organisation of written material and the way it is presented.

 Why use plain English?